3lpsy/boucanpy/README.md

 - [ ] Make relationsips sortable in repo
 - [ ] Confirm DNS Server is as Compliant as possible
 - [ ] Build ability for webhook's / events

+### Contributing

+If you're interested in contributing or collaborating, you can reach out to me on twitter @3lpsy or open a github issue.

 ```
 usage: bdnsctl.py [-h]